bruvellu/cephalic-furrow/3-text/furrow.md

 mutants have normal morphogenetic movements and cephalic furrow formation [@Edgar1989-hv] ({@fig:stg}A,B, {@fig:vid-stg-lateral}, {@fig:vid-stg-dorsal}).
-We find that, as predicted by our model, *btd*--*stg* double-mutant embryos show no ectopic folds at the head--trunk interface ({@fig:double-mutants}B,C, {@fig:vid-double-lateral} and {@fig:vid-double-dorsal}).
+We find that, as predicted by our model, *btd*--*stg* double-mutant embryos show no ectopic folds at the head--trunk interface ({@fig:mutant}B,C, {@fig:vid-double-lateral} and {@fig:vid-double-dorsal}).
 This observation corroborates the hypothesis that the germ band extension is insufficient to induce ectopic epithelial buckling in cephalic furrow mutants, and that both